allegheny-computer-science-101-f2020/lab02/README.md

 ## System Commands

 This project invites students to enter system commands into a terminal window.
 This assignment uses [Docker](https://www.docker.com) to deliver programs, such as `gradle` and the source code and packages needed to run [GatorGrader](https://github.com/GatorEducator/gatorgrader), to a students' computer, thereby eliminating the need for a programmer to install them on their development workstation.
-Individuals who do not want to install Docker can optionally install of the programs mentioned in the [Project Requirements](#requirements) section of this document.

 ### Using Docker